jack5github/ulauncher-steam/docs/cache-schema.md

 # Extension cache JSON schema

 This document outlines the structure of the cache file **cache.json** saved and used by this extension.
+All property names are stored in camelCase and value types are chosen carefully to reduce the size of the cache.

 > TODO: This schema has not been fully implemented.
 A cross (❌) beside a property indicates that the cache does not adhere to its specification, whether due to the property name being incorrect or the value not matching the specification.